JChristensen/MCP79412RTC/ReadMe.md

 ###get(void)
 #####Description
 Reads the current date and time from the RTC and returns it as a *time_t* value.
+Returns zero if an I2C error occurs (RTC not present, etc.).
 #####Syntax
 `RTC.get();`
 #####Parameters